front cover of The EartHeaven Calendar White Paper

 Yes.
 Over four millennia have gone by — the entire Great Ages of Aries and Pisces (spanning about 4,275 years) — without significant change, or even the acknowledgment of a need to reconcile the current Gregorian calendar (Gc) with present-day Celestial/Earth realities.
 We think it’s about time to consider a Change for Time.

-Due to the inevitable precession of the equinoxes, the March equinox is now occurring within the starry backdrop — or at least within the 30-degree arc of influence — of the constellation Aquarius (i.e., we have now begun our transition into the Age of Aquarius).
+Due to the inevitable precession of the equinoxes, the March Equinox is now occurring within the starry backdrop — or at least within the 30-degree arc of influence — of the constellation Aquarius (i.e., we have now begun our transition into the Age of Aquarius).

 [ Even if not quite yet, it is a moot point as we will be in the Age of Aquarius for at least two thousand years to come. ]

-The Gregorian calendar, along with current tropical astrology — which still equates the March equinox’s starting point with Aries (which was commensurate with accurate astronomy when first established) — is now over four thousand years out of date.
+The Gregorian calendar, along with current tropical astrology — which still equates the March Equinox’s starting point with Aries (which was commensurate with accurate astronomy when first established) — is now over four thousand years out of date.

 Most people are unaware of the fact that modern Calendric Reform has been undertaken many times — worldwide — over the past century (1900–56) where scientific, commercial, and religious organizations, as well as some dynamic individuals, sought to increase social awareness and bring the case of calendar reform to light through a number of national meetings and international conferences.